 The four words no male wants to hear – especially after eight hundred of death.

 The five words no female wants to hear – especially after eight hundred years of marriage.

 The six words…

 In a flourish, the count flapped to the window.
 He swept aside the drapes, revealing the thin glow of dawn.
-“Look,” he said, “I warned you about moving to Scandinavia: the short summer nights barely leave time for a snack.”
+“Look,” he said, “I warned you about moving to Scandinavia: the short winter nights barely leave time for a snack.”

 The countess raised an eyebrow.
 A question mark formed on her pale forehead.

 “We’ll have talk on the run.
 How about Papa Murphy’s?” he asked.